noahehall/multicloud/providers/aws/services/Storage/storageGateway-fileGateway.md

 - write objects directly from a file share to the S3 Standard storage class and use a lifecycle policy to transition the objects to other storage classes
 - multiple gateways or file shares write to the same S3 bucket, unpredictable results might occur.
   - Configure your S3 bucket so that only one file share can write to it.
+    - Permit multiple Network File System (NFS) clients to write to the same S3 bucket through a single S3 File Gateway.
     - S3 bucket policy that denies all roles, except the role used for the specific file share, to put or delete objects in the bucket and attach this policy to the S3 bucket.
     - best practice for secondary gateways is to either use an IAM role that is prevented from writing to the bucket or permit the export of file shares as read-only
   - If you want to write to the same Amazon S3 bucket from multiple file shares, you must prevent the file shares from trying to write to the same objects simultaneously
     - configure a separate, unique object prefix for each file share
       - each file share will only write to objects with its corresponding prefix

 ### anti patterns